Cossackia: World War II

 In January 1943, Rosenberg appointed General Pyotr Krasnov, the former ataman of the Don Cossack Host, to the Cossack Central Office of the Ostministrium, making him the point man for the Ostministrium in its dealings with the Cossacks.
 Krasnov was not a supporter of Cossackia, being appointed principally because Rosenberg believed that a man with his prestige would inspire more Cossacks to enlist in the Wehrmacht.
 At a meeting with Glazkov in Berlin in July 1944, Krasnov stated that he did not agree with Glazkov's separatism, but was forced to appoint three supporters of Cossackia to important positions in the Cossack Central Office.
+Under the orders of Odilo Globocnik, the semi-independent military government of Kosakenland (also known as Kosakenland in Norditalien) was established in Carnia, Italy, in order to deal with the local partisan activities; It was described as a long-term solution to the request of a Cosackia by German officials to the ones of the Italian Social Republic given the conditions of the war.

 Post-war

 After the war, the idea of independent Cossackia retained some support among the Cossack émigrés in Europe and the United States.
 The 1959 U.S. public law on Captive Nations listed Cossackia among the nations living under oppression of the Soviet regime.
 The American historian Christopher Simpson wrote that two of the "captive nations" mentioned in the resolution, Idel-Ural and Cossackia, were "fictitious entities created as a propaganda ploy by Hitler's racial theoretician Alfred Rosenberg during World War Two".

 The principle supporter of Cossackia in the United States in the Cold War was Nikolai Nazarenko, the self-proclaimed president of the World Federation of the Cossack National Liberation Movement of Cossackia Nazarenko enjoyed some prominence in New York city area as the organizer of the annual Captive Nations day parade held every July starting in 1960.
 In 1978, Nazarenko dressed in his colorful Cossack uniform led the Captive Days day parade in New York, and told a journalist: "Cossackia is a nation of 10 million people.
 In 1923 the Russians officially abolished Cossackia. as a nation.
 Officially, it no longer exists...America should not spend billions supporting the Soviets with trade.
 We don't have to be afraid of the Russian army because half of it is made up of Captive Nations.
 They can never trust the rank and file".
 After 1991, the idea of a Cossackia was rejected by most Cossacks with a meeting in late 1992 of the 11 atamans representing the 11 Hosts declaring their support for a united Russia.